Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Proof of Theorem

-\textbf{Step 2}: Now we identify a similar ``clean event'' as in the proof Theorem~\ref{thm:BlindNRMLB}.
-Conditional on such a clean event, the realized inventory consumption and the realized rewards are close to the expected inventory consumption and the expected rewards, respectively, which suggests that we can use LP to (approximately) bound the empirical reward collected by any realized action sequence, with high probability.
+\textbf{Step 2}: Now we identify a clean event, conditional on which the realized inventory consumption and the realized rewards are close to the expected inventory consumption and the expected rewards, respectively.
+So we can use LP to approximate the empirical reward collected by any realized action sequence.

 For any $k \in [K]$, let $y_k$ be the total number of periods that arm $k$ is pulled, under policy $\pi$.
 Notice that $y_k$ may be random, i.e., the number of periods that arm $k$ is pulled is determined by the random trajectory of reward and cost realization and action selection.
 Notice that $(y_1,\dots,y_K)$ always respects the inventory and time constraints.